Warming up recurrent neural networks to maximise reachable multistability greatly improves learning: Introduction

 \section{Introduction}

-Despite their performances and widespread use, recurrent neural networks (RNNs) have been known to be blackbox models with extremely complex internal dynamics.
-A growing body of work has focused on understanding the internal dynamics of trained RNNs \citep{sussillo2013opening,ceni2020interpreting, maheswaranathan2019reverse}, providing invaluable insights into the RNN prediction process.
-In particular, recent work has highlighted the important role played by fixed points in RNNs, and it has argued that locating such fixed points efficiently could provide insights into RNN dynamics and input-output properties \citep{katz2017using}.
-Here, we build upon this line of work to highlight how maximizing the number of reachable fixed points before learning improve RNN learning, in particular in the presence of arbitrarily long-term dependencies.
+Despite their performances and widespread use, recurrent neural networks (RNNs) are known to be blackbox models with extremely complex internal dynamics.
+A growing body of work has focused on understanding the internal dynamics of trained RNNs \citep{sussillo2013opening,ceni2020interpreting, maheswaranathan2019reverse}, providing invaluable intuition into the RNN prediction process.
+This viewpoint has already been used to understand the difficulties for RNNs to capture longer time dependencies \citep{bengio1993problem, doya1993bifurcations}.
+In particular, recent work has highlighted the important role played by fixed points in RNN state spaces, that are defined as hidden states that updates to themself for a given input \citep{sussillo2013opening, katz2017using}.
+This line of work has argued that locating such fixed points efficiently could provide insights into RNN dynamics and input-output properties.
+Here, we build upon this line of work by studying the impact of the number of reachable fixed points in an RNN on the ability to learn long time dependencies.
+Moreover, we highlight how maximizing the number of reachable fixed points at initialisation can improve RNN learning, in particular in the presence of arbitrarily long dependencies.

-Training RNNs has been shown to be difficult when time dependencies become too long \citep{pascanu2013difficulty}.
-This limitation is often due to vanishing or exploding gradients.
-Different methods have been proposed to help with this issue, such as introducing gating mechanisms \citep{cho2014properties, hochreiter1997long}, clipping gradients \citep{pascanu2013difficulty} and also maintaining orthogonality in recurrent weight matrices \citep{jing2019gated}.
-Other authors have also proposed new ways of initialising RNN parameters \citep{pascanu2013difficulty, van2018unreasonable, marichal2009new}, endowing them with better training properties.
-Likewise, novel recurrent cell dynamics, such as neuromodulated bistable recurrent cells (nBRCs) \citep{vecoven2021bio}, have been introduced to help tackle long-term memory benchmarks. nBRCs were specifically designed to maximise reachability of cellular bistability, providing a way to create never-fading memory at the cellular level.
-These results highlighted how dynamics of untrained RNNs, \ie{}, at initialisation, can strongly impact learning performance of RNNs.